top of page

 Window film is a thin, multi-layered polyester material that incorporates the many different layers to control different properties, including Ultra-Violet (UV) light, heat, glare, and privacy.
 Window film comes in a variety of performance levels and shades.

-Window film provides numerous benefits such as enhanced eye comfort, UV protection, improved aesthetics, increased safety, better privacy, and significant energy savings.
+Window film offers a range of benefits including enhanced eye comfort, UV protection, improved aesthetics, increased safety, better privacy, and significant energy savings.

 Film percentages stand for light transmission, or the amount of light that is allowed through the film.
 The lower the percentage, the darker the film.